8 Best Renters Insurance Companies in Texas of 2026

 The standard renters policy covers losses due to fire or theft, for example, but only up to a certain limit.

-When trying to put our list together, we considered how much coverage an insurer offered to pay for any claims due to a covered peril.
+When putting our list together, we considered how much coverage an insurer offered to pay for any claims due to a covered peril.

 The answer is not a lot.
-For example, if your jewelry is stolen, you’d have to schedule it to get full coverage.
+For example, if your jewelry is stolen, you must schedule it to get full coverage.

 Technology

-An insurance company that has an online presence and a mobile app allows policyholders to save time because they can get a quote, make a claim, look up insurance coverages, pay a bill, and find additional riders at any time of the day they want.
+An insurance company with an online presence and a mobile app allows policyholders to save time by getting a quote, making a claim, looking up insurance coverages, paying a bill, and finding additional riders at any time of the day they want.

 We only considered insurers if they had an easy-to-use website and mobile app that offered policyholders a lot of useful features.